tarantool/doc/doc/how-to/db/sequences.rst

 Tarantool generate a unique numeric identifier (sequence ID).

 As well, you can specify several options when creating a new sequence.
-The options determine what value will be generated whenever the sequence is used.
+The options determine the values that are generated whenever the sequence is used.

 ..  _index-box_sequence-options: